 - Allocate appropriate resources to the FDA to support regulatory changes and additional training required for expedited review of these therapies, and increase dialogue between hematologists, the FDA, and patient groups with a vested interest in the development of new therapies.

 - ASH could be a partner in educating FDA staff; currently, ASH organizes quarterly ASH/FDA speaker series events and brings ASH member experts to the FDA to present scientific information on hematologic topics to regulators who review and approve novel therapies in hematology and oncology.

 The FDA will need to expedite review and approval of novel targeted therapies by increased inter-agency collaboration.

 The field of hematology has made significant contributions to human health over the last hundred years.
 Learn how advances in the understanding of the blood system have led to improved outcomes for patients with hematologic diseases.

 Priorities for the Next Era of Hematology Research Support

 - ASH Agenda for Hematology Research

-Read the ASH Agenda for Hematology Research, a roadmap for the prioritization of research support across the hematology community, including recommendations for dedicated resources from funding agencies and foundations that will equip researchers today and in the future to make truly practice-changing discoveries.
+ASH's research agenda serves as a roadmap for the prioritization of research support across the hematology community and includes recommendations for dedicated resources that will equip researchers to make practice-changing discoveries.